 its demise.
 If the Alliance cannot carry out its central Treaty obligation, it

 is in trouble.
-The Wall Street Journal is speculating on �The End of NATO�, suggesting
+The Wall Street Journal is speculating on �The End of NATO�,

-up buried over the sacred cow of consensus.
+could end up buried over the sacred cow of consensus.

 Or, if you read the �NATO Handbook� in all of its dozens of editions, you�d think the same thing.
 You�d read that the Alliance cannot act without consensus.
 It has no supranational element or personality of its own.
 It is simply a tool of the governments.
 Every country has equal rights in the Council and all decisions are taken by consensus.

 It is repeated thousands of times.
 Sometimes it is even said

 that every member country has a veto.
 It has become a part of the linguistic culture

 of discourse in and about NATO.
 Nearly everyone takes it for granted that it is